15 of the best haircare products for children and babies with afro and curly hair

 If your child is prone to dry and itchy scalp, it can be tricky to find a product that will alleviate the discomfort.
-Often ordinary shampoos won’t do the trick.
-KeraCare’s anti-dandruff moisturising shampoo was designed to tackle such problems.
+Ordinary shampoos won’t do the trick, and many popular dandruff shampoos are notorious for stripping the hair of moisture.
+KeraCare’s anti-dandruff moisturising shampoo was designed to tackle such problems while maintaining moisture.

 Please keep in mind this product is only suitable for children of 11 years plus.

 Available from: Amazon, Look Fantastic and Black Hair Care

 4. Camille Rose Algae Renew Deep Conditioner, £15.99

 Product type: Deep conditioner | Used for: Deep condition treatment

 Deep conditioning is not needed every day, but it is useful once in a while especially if you have tight coils or dry hair in general.
 With the make-up of curly and afro hair, we're more prone to dryness so treating it with deep conditioner is much needed TLC now and again.